WGIV (1600 AM): Later years and decline

 In the late 1960s, amidst an atmosphere of rising Black power, many young African Americans in Charlotte became skeptical of WGIV's stated ethos of biracial cooperation.
 The key issue that brought uproar was Fitzgerald's race.
 Rising Black youths were angry at the fact that Charlotte's principal Black Radio stations was technically White owned.
 They spoke of being exploited by this White ownership, and demanded a union that would secure their jobs.
 The veterans of WGIV, including Leeper, Gene, Fitzgerald himself and others knew that the setting up of such a union would instill mistrust in the staff and completely break the base upon which WGIV had been built.
 As Leeper felt, the rationale of these uprising youth was not the fault of WGIV.
 They had not been used to stable jobs, and certainly not used to the idea that a White president would be treating White and Black employees equally.

 By 1982, the Suburban Radio Group, owners of urban rival WPEG (97.9 FM), bought WGIV and gradually began moving programming from the AM side to FM.
 The two would often simulcast, and both would target a diverse African-American audience.
 For two years ending in 1985, WGIV aired the Class AA Charlotte O's baseball team.

 By late 1990, WPEG and WGIV were in a full-time simulcast.
-In 1991, WGIV flipped to urban gospel; a year later, WGIV flipped to the satellite-fed Urban AC service The Touch.
+In 1991, WGIV flipped to urban gospel; a year later, WGIV flipped to the satellite-fed urban AC service The Touch.
 In 1993, Broadcast Partners, Inc. (BPI) purchased both stations from Suburban.
-Later that year, BPI also purchased Gastonia-licensed WCKZ from the Beasley Broadcast Group and launched a current-based Urban AC format under the calls WBAV-FM to that frequency in January 1994.
+Later that year, BPI also purchased Gastonia-licensed WCKZ from the Beasley Broadcast Group and launched a current-based urban AC format under the calls WBAV-FM to that frequency in January 1994.
 WGIV would then change call letters to WBAV on February 11, 1994.

 In July 1995, BPI would merge with Evergreen Media.
-In December 1996, Evergreen would swap WBAV (and their 4 other stations in the Charlotte market) to EZ Communications, owners of WSOC-FM and WSSS (Evergreen would receive EZ's Philadelphia stations WIOQ and WUSL in return).
-In May 1997, due to low ratings, WBAV changed formats to Urban contemporary gospel and re-adopted the WGIV call letters on May 23.
-In July of that year, EZ Communications would merge with American Radio Systems.
+In December 1996, Evergreen would swap WBAV (and their four other stations in the Charlotte market) to EZ Communications, owners of WSOC-FM and WSSS (Evergreen would receive EZ's Philadelphia stations WIOQ and WUSL in return).
+In May 1997, due to low ratings, WBAV changed formats to urban contemporary gospel and re-adopted the WGIV call letters on May 23.
+In July of that year, EZ Communications would merge with American Radio Systems (ARS).
 ARS would then merge with Infinity Broadcasting on September 19, 1997.